Amazon Now - A Driver Support Case Study

 ACTION

-Conducted 15 interviews across driver support agents, operations team, pilot drivers, and product managers
+Conducted 15 rapid interviews across driver support agents, operations team, pilot drivers, and product managers

 Analyzed existing support ticket patterns and identified top 5 Amazon Now-specific issues